 “But I Can’t Do That In My School Because Of…”

-Last week I sent out an email that listed actual enrollment numbers for three members of the Martial Art School Alliance website.
+A while back I sent out an email that listed actual enrollment numbers for three members of my coaching website.

 These are three instructors who are kicking tail despite the down economy.
 And, one of them actually lives in an area where the unemployment level is 15%.